Land Grant Leaders

 “I learned how my own personality characteristics affect my leadership strengths and weaknesses, [and] I learned better ways to recognize hidden talents and value of each of my colleagues and this knowledge helps me to facilitate building more successful collaborations in the process of developing our department,” says Brown when asked about some of the most meaningful takeaways from the experience.
 “Recognizing all of the changes that DBS and COLSA are undergoing (retirements, hires, Spaulding Biosciences Initiative, a new dean, budget, enrollment), I’m eager to create an environment in my department where risk and innovation are rewarded.”

-Mark Ducey, professor and chair of the Department of Natural Resources and the Environment, Estelle Hrabak, associate professor in the Department of Molecular, Cellular, and Biomedical Sciences and Dan Howard, assistant professor in the Department of Biological Sciences, are also graduates of the program.
-The COLSA dean’s office nominated and provided funding for Brown, Ducey, Hrabak and Howard in support of professional development for the college's faculty members.
+Mark Ducey, professor and chair of the Department of Natural Resources and the Environment and Estelle Hrabak, associate professor in the Department of Molecular, Cellular, and Biomedical Sciences are also graduates of the program.
+The COLSA dean’s office nominated and provided funding for Brown, Ducey and Hrabak in support of professional development for the college's faculty members.